-Microsoft Excel is very popular because of its ability to filter and add charts, as well as many other features.
-The majority of people who have some experience with spreadsheet software like Microsoft Excel.
+Microsoft Excel is very popular because of its ability to filter and add charts and many other features.
+The majority of people have some experience with spreadsheet software like Microsoft Excel.

-In this article, I want to show you How to save PBX call information in Google Sheets automatically.
+In this article, I want to show you How to automatically save PBX call information in Google Sheets.
 We use Zapier for that.
 Let’s start.

 First, you should sign up for Zapier on the following page:

 Click on this invitation link to access PBXDom’s integration with Zapier.

 The window will look like this to you: